We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 With a shorter trip like this, my priorities shift big time.
 I strategically chose these days of the week to take advantage of the fact that Tuesday, Wednesday, and Thursday are the least crowded days of the week.

 Also, room rates tend to be a little cheaper during the week so why not take advantage of that as well?

 With a 5-day Disney World itinerary I highly recommend either park hopper passes OR a flight time that allows you to go to a park on either arrival or departure day.

 Day 1 (Monday) – Arrival Day (Pool and/or Disney Springs)

 Day 4 (Thursday) – Animal Kingdom then Epcot

-Day 5 (Friday) – Departure Day
+Day 5 (Friday) – Departure Day (Disney Springs if time)

 Really, you will want to choose which parks to split on that last day.
 However, the main parts of Animal Kingdom can be reasonably done in one morning, especially if you follow my Animal Kingdom rope drop strategy.